These notes will help you get the most out of your experience with I’m in Space.

 Throughout the Zone, teachers can book live Chats for their classes.
 These will typically be during school hours, i.e. 9am to 3pm.

 Live Chats are fast-paced and text-only, typically last 40 minutes and are the most popular part of the activity.
 They are often fun, lively and energetic.
-They provide an immediate connection between STEM professionals and students.
+They provide an immediate connection between STEM professional and students.

 There will always be a member of our moderation team present to ensure live Chats run smoothly.